mingcheng/pidfile/README.md

-# A Tiny Pidfile Util for Golang
+# A Tiny PIDFile Library for Golang

 This package provides structure and helper functions to create and remove PID file.
 PIDFile is a file used to store the process ID of a running process.